 Use of Paid Leave.
-FML runs concurrently with accrued sick and personal leave, temporary disability leave, compensatory time, assault leave, and absences due to a work-related illness or injury.
-The district will designate the leave as FML, if applicable, and notify the employee that accumulated leave will run concurrently.
+FML runs concurrently with accrued sick and personal leave, temporary disability leave, compensatory time, assault leave, and absences due to a work-related illness or

 Combined Leave for Spouses.
 Spouses who are both employed by the district are limited to a combined total of 12 weeks of FML to care for a parent with a serious health condition; or for the birth, adoption, or foster placement of a child.
 Military caregiver leave for spouses is limited to a combined total of 26 weeks.